CUAdvProg/ap-env/README.md

 If your program only works outside this container (e.g., using different compilers or flags) but fails inside, we grade based on its behavior inside the standard environment.

 ---

-If you’d like, I can also add a short “For TAs” section at the bottom describing how you build/publish the image and how the autograder will call `docker run` with the same flags.

----

-### Formatting fixes

-- Normalized lists (replaced mixed bullets/characters with standard `-` and fixed indentation).
-- Fixed code fence issues and ensured all code blocks are closed properly.
-- Updated Table of Contents to list all H2 headings (excluded TL;DR and the main title).